SUSTAINABILITY

 Storage benefits

 In the retail environment, steel packaging can be easily stored, handled and stacked.
 It is virtually impossible to spill or break.
-(APEALm Steel for Packaging Naturally)
+(APEAL, Steel for Packaging Naturally)

 Reduced emissions